Teggie - The Beast of Bala Lake

 Photo by Mohammed Tahla

 A Slippery Start

-in 1882 a sighting of a creature in the sea appeared off Llandundno Pier, when a large object was observed moving very quickly through the sea.
+in 1882 a sighting of a creature in the sea appeared off Llandudno Pier when a large object was observed moving very quickly through the sea.

-One year later in 1883 a local woman claimed to have seen huge footprints in the sand that were as large as an elephants, in the Mawddach Estuary at Barmouth.
+One year later in 1883, a local woman claimed to have seen huge footprints in the sand that were as large as an elephant, in the Mawddach Estuary at Barmouth.

 Two people holidaying in the area in 1971, found very large footprints 12-18 inches in diameter at the water's edge, just north of Llanaber.